-- Print quality.
-To get high quality such as traditional film prints you need a high resolution digital camera, which can be expensive.
-Lower priced cameras deliver lower resolution images. - Images from lower priced digital cameras often require touch up work you correct problems with colour balance focus and contrast. - Once you press the shutter button on a digital camera, the camera requires a few seconds to store the image to its memory.
+- Lower priced cameras deliver lower resolution images.
+More expensive cameras deliver quality. - Once you press the shutter button on a digital camera, the camera requires a few seconds to store the image to its memory, although this is rectified in more professional cameras.